This site is not supported by any establishment other than my own. Please see my disclosure to satisfy your curiosity.

 Good Doesn’t Guarantee Happiness

 It was a tough environment that I had trouble adjusting to.
-However, I learned to adapt and even managed a bit of professional success as the ship’s engraver.
-This was another hard lesson: Just because you are good at something, like testing well on the mechanical portion of the ASVAB (the military’s form of a job placement exam), doesn’t guarantee happiness.
+However, I learned to adapt and managed a bit of professional success when I became the ship’s engraver.
+This was another lesson.
+Just because you are good at something like testing well on the mechanical portion of the ASVAB (military job placement exam), doesn’t guarantee happiness.